-The most interesting feature of purpose trusts is the fact that beneficial ownership is not vested in the trustee as the trust is not for his/her benefit and there is no one else in whom beneficial entitlement in the trust property is vested.
+The most interesting feature of purpose trusts is the fact that beneficial ownership is not vested in any person or entity that might receive a benefit under such trusts.

 Accordingly, an authorized purpose trust has many estate planning and commercial uses, including:

-- Holding shares of a private company, expressly authorized by the Act.
-In this structure, the settlor, members of the family and advisors may be appointed directors of the private trust company and assume some responsibility for the management of the trust.
-This is useful when assets are of an unusual nature. - A trust that has both philanthropic and charitable purposes. - Asset purchase or financing transactions to provide security for an entity that finances the purchase or to keep the asset and corresponding liability from appearing on a purchaser's balance sheet. - Separate voting from economic control.
+- I. Holding shares of a private company, expressly authorized by the Act.
+In this structure, the settlor, members of the family and advisors may be appointed directors of the private trust company (see pg S11) and assume some responsibility for the management of the trust.
+This is useful when assets are of an unusual nature. - 2.
+A trust that has both philanthropic and charitable purposes. - Asset purchase or financing transactions to provide security for an entity that finances the purchase or to keep the asset and corresponding liability from appearing on a purchaser's balance sheet. - 4.
+Separate voting from economic control.